AyeCode/invoicing/readme.txt

 = 2.6.20 =
 * Fix: PayPal gateway sends invoice pending payment emails on subscription renewals.
+* Change: Stop checking nonces when no data is saved to prevent issues with page caching.

 = 2.6.19 =
 * Bank Transfer: Calculate subscription renewal date from the last invoice date instead of the last payment date.